rnnh/bioinfo-notebook/docs/fastq-dump_to_featureCounts.md

- 	 -p | --processors	 number (n) of processors to use (default: 1) --fastq-dump		 use 'fastq-dump' instead of the 'fasterq-dump' --verbose		 make output of script more verbose --removereads		 remove reads once they have been aligned --log			 redirect terminal output to log file
+ 	 -p | --processors	 number (n) of processors to use (default: 1) --fastq-dump		 use 'fastq-dump' instead of the 'fasterq-dump' --verbose		 make output of script more verbose --removetemp		 remove read and alignment files once they are no longer needed (minimises disk space needed) --log			 redirect terminal output to log file
 ```